 Looking ahead

 The FCA has called Targeted Support a “once in a generation” reform.
-Services are expected to begin launching from 2026, with firms like Royal London actively preparing to offer robust, high-quality Targeted Support as soon as possible after regulatory approvals are granted.
+Services are expected to begin launching from 2026.

 While it won’t solve every financial challenge, Targeted Support represents a meaningful step towards a more inclusive and supportive financial system – one where help is available to more people, not just those who can afford full advice.